tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212569416-c127324d-059a-4c56-a7d4-046b29b5667f.png)

-5. What is the percentage split of all transactions for members vs non-members?
+**Question 5:** What is the percentage split of all transactions for members vs non-members?
 ```sql
 SELECT -- compute the pct of transac
 	total,